All Saints' Catholic Academy: St Philip Neri with St Bede's

 After All Saints school, was opened, St Philip and St Bede's continued separately under the three-tier system of lower/middle/upper, then conjoined to cater for under-11-year-olds at the Rosemary Street site.
 The old St Philip's site on Westfield Lane was closed and eventually demolished in favour of a new Magistrates' Court, relocated in 1996 after the old Court/Police Station areas were demolished for retail development.

 All Saints' (reversion to two tier)

 All Saints' had opened in 1974, initially as a 13–18 upper school with Mary Gray as headmistress.

 It became an 11–18 comprehensive voluntary aided school on a split site in 1984.
 Ken Daly was the headmaster from December 1996 until he retired in April 2008.
 In 2006 the school was awarded specialist status as an Arts College and the school converted to academy status in April 2014.
-Prince Charles was a notable visitor in 1978.

-The School is a 'Dyslexia friendly School' which is actively promoted by Nottinghamshire Education.

 It has a sixth form of over 100 pupils, and currently has a total pupil population of approximately 1250.
-The School has approximately 75 Teaching staff, plus TA support and ancillary support staff.
+The school has approximately 75 teaching staff, plus teaching assistants and support staff.

-Site

-The current building was constructed for a pupil population of around 600 but has been gradually extended with the construction of a new Performing arts block and new Science block and the addition of 19 temporary class rooms.
-The school's X block's have been renovated a number of times and currently holds classes in PE office, Geography, Mathematics, RE, DT (Sewing) and SEN.